ROCKY HILL MUNICIPAL WELL

 The site is being addressed in a single long-term remedial phase focused on cleanup of the entire site.

 In January 2005 construction of the extraction wells and two groundwater treatment plants were completed.
-Quarterly groundwater sampling began in 2005 and is ongoing.
+Periodic groundwater sampling began in 2005 and is ongoing.